tcrory/PyGPIO/README.md

 which channels should be used and how long buttons must be pressed to trigger the effects.

+The script is designed to be run from the .bashrc file as a background process.
+    After logging in to the raspberry pi:
+        # sudo nano ~/.bashrc
+    At the end of the .bashrc file, type:
+        { /usr/bin/python3 /full/path/to/script/pygpio.py & disown; }
+    Save and exit by pressing:
+        [Ctrl] + [X]
+        [Y]
+        [Enter]

 Based upon the ideas implemented within: